alexharri/website/posts/search-git-commits.md

     do funky stuff if MPP_ACTIVE is set
 ```

-I find the default output format far too verbose, so I almost always use `--oneline` to compact it:
+I find the default output format far too verbose so I almost always use `--oneline` to compact the output:

 ```
 <@text200>▶</@> <@text400>git log</@> <@cli-arg>-S</@> <@token.string>"MPP_ACTIVE"</@> <@cli-arg>--oneline</@>